 There is only a small chance that rain will help cool things down.
 We have a 20 to 30 percent chance for rain each afternoon, just to account for pop up showers or storms.
 Any storms that develop will be brief, but may have locally heavy rainfall.

-Heading into the start of next week, rain chances rise to 40 to 50 percent.
-With any storms that form, coverage will be scattered and mainly in the afternoon during the peak of daytime heating.
+Heading into the rest of the week, rain chances will stay at about 20 percent.
+With any storms that form, coverage will be widely scattered and mainly after 2 PM during the peak of daytime heating.

 In the tropics, development is not expected over the next 5 days.